asifmuntasir/asifmuntasir/README.md

 <div>

   <p>
-  I am a Full Stack MERN Developer with 2 years of hands-on experience, having a great experience with Node JS with Express framework and MongoDB for database, specialized in javascript stack (i.e., Node.js, React.js), love to build full-stack applications, and currently working on blockchain.
+  I am a Full Stack MERN Developer with 1 & half years of hands-on experience, having a great experience with React, Node JS with Express framework and MongoDB for database, specialized in javascript stack (i.e., Node.js, React.js), love to build full-stack applications, and currently working on blockchain educaton learning platform.
   </p>

   <br>